GoogleCloudPlatform/podcast/site/content/post/episode-75-container-engine-with-chen-goldberg/index.md

 FRANCESC: But what if it's private?

 MARK: OK, so you're working probably on some sort of commercial application.
 You don't want it to be exposed the outside world.
 There's a couple options here.
-So Google Cloud Platform does allow you to have source repositories.
-They are private repositories, private git repositories, that come with Google Cloud Platform.
+So Google Cloud does allow you to have source repositories.
+They are private repositories, private git repositories, that come with Google Cloud.

 FRANCESC: And they're pretty awesome.
 I use them all the time.